ytechie/msdevshow/README.md

 ## Getting Started with Docpad
 The _MS Dev Show_ site utilizes Docpad, a nodejs-based static site generation tool, to build its website and resources.
 Follow the installation steps below to run a local copy of the site.

+### Running with Docker

+If you just want to run a local copy of the site using Docker, simply run:
+`docker run -i -d -P ytechie/msdevshow`

+VSTS

 ### Installation

 1. Download and install [nodejs](http://nodejs.org/) (use default options)